garethjmsaunders/digital-code-style-guide/css.md

 *   where a class can be used;
 *   what (else) a class might be related to.

-The naming convention we follow is very simple: hyphen (-) delimited strings, with BEM-like naming for more complex pieces of code.
+Use a very simple naming convention: hyphen (-) delimited strings, with BEM-like naming for more complex pieces of code.

 It's worth noting that a naming convention is not only useful for the CSS-side of development, they really come into their own when viewed in HTML.

 ### 6.1 Naming

-As Phil Karlton once said, 'There are only two hard things in Computer Science: cache invalidation and naming things.'
+As Phil Karlton once said, 'There are only two hard things in computer science: cache invalidation and naming things.'

 Pick a name that is sensible, but somewhat ambiguous: aim for high reusability.
 For example, instead of a class like `.site-nav`, choose something like `.primary-nav`; rather than `.footer-links`, favour a class like `.sub-links`.